Mongolia web button

 Group size

-Other exciting mammals we will be looking for during our time in Mongolia include the famously ‘grumpy’ Pallas’s Cat (present throughout the country), wild Przewalski’s Horses at their original reintroduction site not far from Ulaanbaatar, shy Siberian Ibex and Argali up in the mountains, large herds of grazing Mongolian Gazelle perhaps attracting the attention of the elusive Grey Wolf, the bizarre Mongolian Saiga in its last refuge in the flat, arid plains of western Mongolia, the inquisitive Corsac Fox, and a plethora of pikas and voles, jirds and jerboas.
+Other exciting mammals we will be looking for during our time in Mongolia include the famously ’grumpy’ Pallas’s Cat (present throughout the country, with sightings during all our previous visits), wild Przewalski’s Horses at a remote reintroduction site amongst stunning sand dunes, shy Siberian Ibex and Argali up in the mountains, the bizarre Mongolian Saiga in its last refuge in the flat, arid plains of western Mongolia, the inquisitive Corsac Fox, and a plethora of pikas and voles, jirds and jerboas.

-Along the way we are sure to find some exciting bird life, including such mouth-watering specialities as Pallas’s Sandgrouse, Mongolian Ground Jay, Mongolian Finch, Güldenstädt’s Redstart and White-naped Crane.
+Along the way we are sure to find some exciting bird life, including such mouth-watering specialities as Pallas’s Sandgrouse, Koslov’s Accentor, Pallas’s Fish Eagle, Mongolian Ground Jay, Mongolian Finch, Güldenstädt’s Redstart, Azure Tit and Long-tailed Rosefinch.
 The short Mongolian summer is already ending in August, and the south-bound migration of birds from across Siberia could bring almost anything our way.

 For those with a spirit of adventure, Mongolia is a destination that promises some fantastic wildlife rewards.